BYU-ITC-515R-ACT/byu-itc-515r-act.github.io/labInstructions/lab5.md

 - Log denied multicast packets.

 1. On the `Lab-5-website` machine enable logging for all blocked packets and some allowed connections.
 1. Locate the `UFW` traffic logs on the machine.
-Enter the line `ufw-filepath:<Full Absolute Filepath>` into the file `/home/blueteam/P5/P5.txt`.
+Enter the line `ufw-filepath:<Full Absolute Filepath>` into the file `/home/blueteam/P5/P5.txt` on the router.

 1. On the `Lab-5-router` machine enable logging for all denied packets.
 1. Locate the `firewalld` traffic logs on the machine.
 Enter the line `firewalld-filepath:<Full Absolute Filepath>` into the file `/home/blueteam/P5/P5.txt`.